openedx/edx-platform/docs/en_us/course_authors/source/establish_grading_policy.rst

 Set the Assignment Type for Graded Subsections
 **********************************************
-After you configure assignment types, as you are organizing your course, you set the assignment type for Subsections that contain problems that are to be graded.
+After you configure assignment types, as you are organizing your course, you set the assignment type for subsections that contain problems that are to be graded.
+Courses are organized to include sections and subsections.
+Each subsection that contains problems to be graded can include only one assignment type.
+See :ref:`subsections` for more information.

 .. note:: You can designate a Subsection as one, and only one, of the assignment types you configured.
 You can also set a due date.